-Contractors were just happy they’d been accepted.
+Contractors were grateful a lender had approved their application.
 Advisers were happy that they’d been able to help.
 Or that they’d made a commission, depending on how cynical your outlook.
+Everybody happy.

 The irony is, with contract-based underwriting, contractors never needed self-cert anyway.
 Genuine contractor mortgages are as competitive as those offered to permanent employees today.
 And because lenders and brokers work together, they’re more accessible!

-Whether you choose our mortgage service or not, avoid advisers and High Street lenders who aren’t prepared to assess you on your annualised contract rate.
+Avoid High Street lenders who won’t assess you on your annualised contract rate.
 If they don’t know what that means, they’re not going to give you a contractor mortgage.
-And don’t ask for a self-cert mortgage, as they simply no longer exist.
+And don’t ask for a self-cert mortgage; they no longer exist.
+Amen to that!